SystemsApproach/sdn/access.rst

 The key stages are as follows.

--  RRC (Radio Resource Control) → Responsible for configuring the coarse-grain and policy-related aspects of the pipeline.
+* **RRC (Radio Resource Control):** Responsible for configuring the coarse-grain and policy-related aspects of the pipeline.
 The RRC runs in the RAN’s control plane; it does not process packets on the user plane.

--  PDCP (Packet Data Convergence Protocol) → Responsible for compressing and decompressing IP headers, ciphering and integrity protection, and making an “early” forwarding decision (i.e., whether to send the packet down the pipeline to the UE or forward it to another base station).
+* **PDCP (Packet Data Convergence Protocol):** Responsible for compressing and decompressing IP headers, ciphering and integrity protection, and making an “early” forwarding decision (i.e., whether to send the packet down the pipeline to the UE or forward it to another base station).

--  RLC (Radio Link Control) → Responsible for segmentation and reassembly, including reliably transmitting/receiving segments by implementing a form of ARQ (automatic repeat request).
+* **RLC (Radio Link Control):** Responsible for segmentation and reassembly, including reliably transmitting/receiving segments by implementing a form of ARQ (automatic repeat request).

--  MAC (Media Access Control) → Responsible for buffering, multiplexing and demultiplexing segments, including all real-time scheduling decisions about what segments are transmitted when.
+* **MAC (Media Access Control):** Responsible for buffering, multiplexing and demultiplexing segments, including all real-time scheduling decisions about what segments are transmitted when.
 Also able to make a “late” forwarding decision (i.e., to alternative carrier frequencies, including WiFi).

--  PHY (Physical Layer) → Responsible for coding and modulation (as discussed in an earlier chapter), including FEC.
+* **PHY (Physical Layer):** Responsible for coding and modulation (as discussed in an earlier chapter), including FEC.

 The last two stages in :numref:`Figure %s <fig-basestation>` (D/A conversion and the RF front-end) are beyond the scope of this book.